 Climbing and Falling Off the Ladder: Asset Pricing Implications of Labor Market Event Risk

-This paper proposes state-dependent, idiosyncratic tail risk as a key driver of asset prices.
-I provide new evidence on the importance of tail events in explaining the shape of the idiosyncratic distribution of income growth rates and its evolution over time.
-I then formalize its role within a tractable affine, jump-diffusion asset pricing framework with recursive preferences, heterogeneous agents and incomplete markets, making my results immediately applicable to a wide class of existing models for aggregate dynamics.
-Next, I demonstrate its importance using a calibrated model in which agents are exposed to a time-varying probability of experiencing a rare, idiosyncratic disaster.
-The model, whose parameters are disciplined by the data, matches the level and dynamics of the equity premium.
-Empirically, stock returns are highly informative about labor market event risk, and, consistent with the model’s predictions, initial claims for unemployment, a proxy for labor market uncertainty, is a highly robust predictor of returns.
+Administrative earnings data reveal that households are exposed to large, countercyclical idiosyncratic tail risks in labor earnings.
+I illustrate how these risks affect asset prices within an asset pricing framework with recursive preferences, heterogeneous agents and incomplete markets.
+Quantitatively, a model in which agents face a time-varying probability of experiencing a rare, idiosyncratic disaster, with parameters disciplined by data, matches the level and dynamics of the equity premium.
+Stock returns are highly informative about labor market event risk, and, consistent with model predictions, initial claims for unemployment, a proxy for labor market uncertainty, is a highly robust predictor of returns.

 Suggested Citation: Suggested Citation